All students are required to provide supporting evidence to qualify for disability support at Goldsmiths

 In the following circumstances, Goldsmiths will reimburse up to £50.00:

-- Student’s evidence was considered acceptable by ILS, but has been rejected as inadequate by Disabled Students Allowance.
+- Student’s evidence was considered acceptable by the Disability Service, but has been rejected as inadequate by Disabled Students Allowance.

-- Student’s evidence was not considered acceptable by ILS, but the LSO believes the student is likely to demonstrate a disability if further evidence is sought.
+- Student’s evidence was not considered acceptable by Disability Service, but the Disability Adviser believes the student is likely to demonstrate a disability if further evidence is sought.